rocky-linux/documentation/docs/books/learning_ansible/04-ansible-galaxy.md

 and use them in your `tasks/main.yml`:

 ```
-- name: Install default packages (can be overrided)
+- name: Install default packages (can be overridden)
   package:
     name: "{{ rocky8_default_packages }}"
     state: present

-- name: "Uninstall default packages (can be overrided) {{ rocky8_remove_packages }}"
+- name: "Uninstall default packages (can be overridden) {{ rocky8_remove_packages }}"
   package:
     name: "{{ rocky8_remove_packages }}"
     state: absent
 ```

-Test now your role with the help of the playbook previously created:
+Test your role with the help of the playbook previously created:

 ```
 ansible-playbook test-role.yml